-With more than a decade of experience leading custom tours in Georgia, we have built up a network of the best in hospitality, cuisine, music, and unique cultural experiences along our tour routes.
+With more than a decade of experience leading private tours in Georgia, we have built up a network of the best in hospitality, cuisine, music, and unique cultural experiences along our tour routes.
 We design and implement tour itineraries to fit your interests and schedules.
 Contact us to inquire about rates and availability.

 + As a singer and ethnomusicologist, I have a broad network within the Georgian musical community.
 In 2019, I organized a performance tour for a 90-person professional choir from the United States.
 My team ably handles all logistics including flights, accommodation, airport transfers, in-country transportation, meals, optional cultural tours, venue booking, concert advertisements, guides, and importantly, interaction with local choirs and traditional singers.
 Please contact us for more information.
 See video here.

 + It is my great pleasure to organize tours for enthusiastic groups of botanists.
 Georgia and Armenia have incredibly diverse geography and topography, making these countries home to many diverse plants living at high and low altitudes, arid and/or wet environments, on limestone, basalt, or shale... visitors come to see rare orchids and ancient Yew trees but find so much more!
 Join us.
 John organizes professional guides and handles all the logistics with ease and class.
 Please contact us for more information.
 See our botany video playlist here.

 + Over the last five years, many luxury hotels have opened around the Caucasus region, thus allowing far more itinerary options for those desiring high class accommodation.
 I can arrange any type of trip.
 I have years of experience curating unique itineraries for private groups interested in a refined experience, as evidenced by excellent recommendations which I can provide upon request.
 My guests enjoy personalized service from the beginning of the planning process through the end of the tour.
 The excellence of your tour is guaranteed with us!